IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/syllabus.md

 *   31% [Creative Process Annotated Bibliography & Video Documentary](creative_process.md)

 ##### Qualitative Grading Overview

-Each student will be judged on the continuous improvement that their work shows.
-Incomplete or unsatisfactory work will receive a failing grade.

 ###### A. Excellent (90-100: Work of exceptional quality; Exceeds Expectations)
 Performance, participation, and attendance of the student has been of the highest level, showing sustained excellence in meeting course responsibilities.
 Work clearly differentiates itself from other work, has memorable impact, pursues concepts and techniques above and beyond what is discussed in class.
 The student thoroughly understands the theory and practice behind ideation &amp; prototyping.